I've Tested Positive, Now What?

-General information for people with inherited CHEK2 mutations
+General information for people with inherited mutations

-People with an inherited mutation in CHEK2 have increased risk for certain cancers.
+People with an inherited mutation in have increased risk for certain cancers.
 See the Cancer Risk section for more information.
-There are guidelines for screening and prevention for certain cancers in people with a CHEK2 mutation.
-There also may be clinical trials available for people who test positive for a CHEK2 mutation.
-See our Risk Management section for more information about screening options in people with CHEK2 mutations.
+There are guidelines for screening and prevention for certain cancers in people with a mutation.
+There also may be clinical trials available for people who test positive for a mutation.
+See our Risk Management section for more information about screening options in people with mutations.

-People diagnosed with a CHEK2 mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
-Visit the Cancer Treatment section for more information about clinical trials for people with a CHEK2 mutation
+People diagnosed with a mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
+Visit the Cancer Treatment section for more information about clinical trials for people with a mutation

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.